Clean Cart Not Charging or Hitting? Fix It Now

 Why is my Clean Cart not charging?

 The most common cause is a faulty USB-C cable.
-Try a different cable — ideally one you already know works with your phone.
+Try a different cable, ideally one you know works with your phone.
 If swapping the cable does not help, try a different power source (wall adapter instead of laptop).
-Clear any debris from the USB-C port with a toothpick.
-If none of these steps work and your device is verified authentic, contact us through our support page.
+Clear any debris from the port with a toothpick.
+If none of these steps work and the device is verified authentic, contact support.

 Why is my Clean Cart not hitting?

-Start by charging the device — a dead battery is the most common cause.
+Start by charging the device.
+A dead battery is the most common cause.
 Then try slow, gentle draws rather than hard pulls.
-If the LED activates but no vapor comes out, the oil may need to warm up (hold in your hands for 1–2 minutes).
-If nothing works, check that the device is authentic using our verification guide.
+If the LED activates but no vapor comes out, the oil may need to warm up (hold the device in your hands for 1 to 2 minutes).
+If nothing works, check that the device is authentic.

 How long does a Clean Cart take to charge?

-A full charge typically takes 30–60 minutes using a standard USB-C cable and 5V/1A adapter.
-The LED will indicate charging status — solid light means charging, light off or color change means full.
-Do not use fast chargers or high-wattage adapters, as these can damage the battery.
+A full charge typically takes 30 to 60 minutes using a standard USB-C cable and 5V/1A adapter.
+The LED indicates status: solid light means charging, light off or color change means full.
+Do not use fast chargers or high-wattage adapters.

 Can I overcharge my Clean Cart?

 The device has built-in overcharge protection that stops charging once the battery is full.
 However, it is still good practice to unplug once charged.
-Leaving it connected for extended periods (overnight, etc.) is not recommended as a habit.
+Leaving it connected for extended periods (overnight) is not recommended as a habit.

 On an authentic device, a burnt taste usually means the oil is nearly depleted or the coil was overheated from chain vaping.
 Stop using it if the oil is low.
-If a brand-new, full device tastes burnt immediately, stop using it — this is a strong sign of a counterfeit product.
-Verify authenticity with our real vs fake guide.
+If a brand-new, full device tastes burnt immediately, stop using it.
+This is a strong sign of a counterfeit product.
+Verify authenticity.

 Why does my Clean Cart keep clogging?

 Minor condensation buildup is normal with thick cannabis oil.
 Take a few short, sharp puffs to clear the airway, or warm the mouthpiece in your hands.
 Store upright at room temperature to prevent future clogs.
-If your device clogs constantly or immediately, it may be counterfeit — authentic Clean Carts use clog-resistant airflow engineering.
+If the device clogs constantly or immediately, it may be counterfeit.
+Authentic Clean Carts use clog-resistant airflow engineering.

 What do I do if my Clean Cart is completely dead?

 Try a different USB-C cable and power source.
-Leave it plugged in for at least 30 minutes — a deeply depleted battery needs time to recover.
+Leave it plugged in for at least 30 minutes.
+A deeply depleted battery needs time to recover.
 If still completely unresponsive, verify authenticity.
-If authentic and still dead, contact us via our support page with your order number.
+If authentic and still dead, contact support with your order number.

 Leave a Reply